CristianM9999/php-sample-application-cmr/README.md

 # PHP 7.1 sample application and MariaDB running in Docker

-Twitter like application were inter-galactic characters exchange opinions!
+Twitter like application where inter-galactic characters exchange opinions!

 Deployed in two docker containers.
 One for the PHP v7.1 app an another one for the MariaDB database.